titan-studio/coeus/README.md

 # Coeus Game Engine

 3D game engine in pure LuaJIT with a focus on fast development and high quality games.
-Official IRC is at #coeus on irc.oftc.net.
+Official IRC is at #titan-studio on irc.freenode.net.

 Make sure to have ./?/init.lua in your LUA_PATH to use Coeus.